WeCanCodeIT/CSlides/src/ClassIntro/ClassIntro/index.md

 ## Overview

--Eleven weeks of active learning
+- Eleven weeks of active learning

 	- Four days of active learning per week

 	- One flex day to work on projects and/or pickup lessons

--Three weeks of team-based projects
+- Three weeks of team-based projects

 	- Four sprints three day in length each (Scrum)